-- Stair Lifts – If your loved one is at risk of falling, a stair lift is a great option to make sure there’s no accidents or injuries caused by going up and down the stairs.
+- Stair Lifts - If your loved one is at risk of falling, a stair lift is a great option to avoid accidents or injuries while going up and down the stairs.

 - Automatic Pill Dispensers - Ideal for those who have issues with their memory or suffer from dementia or Alzheimer's.

 This can be the tricky part.
 Change is scary!
 For example, after happily cooking from a recipe book for 50 years, why would your loved one suddenly want to start using the internet instead?
 Well, let us tell you!
 There's online recipes, video tutorials and personal blogs of budding chefs who dream of having their own cookbook!
 The internet is home to things you would never find by hitting the local high street, so why not show them that?

 Here are some things to remember when introducing new technology:

 - Go slowly and be patient - Technology is daunting for new users.
 There's a lot to it, so make sure you're patient and understanding.

 - Explain the basics - Teach the simple things first and then let them play around on their own - they might learn better by figuring things out for themselves!

 - Mistakes help learning - If one of our alarm users presses their alarm button accidentally, it's not a problem at all.
 In any case, our Monitoring Team will always answer and make sure the user is safe.
 The user can explain that it's a false alarm, and we'll be happy to hear that all is well.